Scratch-JS/Scratch-JS/README.md

 Scratch-JS is designed to be the next step from Scratch, and is an adaptation of the JavaScript coding language.
 The best part is, Scratch-JS uses JIT Transpilation to allow your code to run in any browser, in your own webpage.
 Scratch-JS lets you choose whether you write Scratch-JS code in regular JavaScript or if you would like to use the simpilfied syntax provided.

-# Here's what Scratch-JS looks like:
+# Here's what Scratch-JS looks like

 Without comments:
 ```javascript